Ulises961/Touristic-information/report.md

 [request.txt](https://gitlab.inf.unibz.it/Riccardo.Rigoni/pp_201920_project_c4/-/blob/master/src/main/resources/requests.txt) is the input file, in which the user can change the number of activities that he would like the program to analyze.

-The retrival of the data is not just a single call to the API: the program receives subsets of the requested activities and then collects everything together.
+The retrieval of the data is not just a single call to the API: the program receives subsets of the requested activities and then collects everything together.
 This choice is made in order to increase performance exploiting threads and concurrency.

 ### Parsing